WyChurch/Compiler/README.md

 Every time you want to update the code and run test you have to use this sequence of commands after you have saved the updated code:

     make clean
-    flex src/scanner.l (this is only needed if you want to debug) make clean
     make

 _____________________________________________________________________________________________